- 2013 fatal work injuries in forestry and logging were the highest since 2008.

 - There is no evidence that the safety information makes it back to the worksite.

-- Funded by NIOSH and SouthEast Center for Agricultural Health and Injury Prevention (Univ. of KY).
+- Funded by NIOSH and SouthEast Center for Agricultural Health and Injury Prevention (University of KY).

 - WVU Safety and Health Extension overseers